zhousarah/azure-compute-docs/articles/impact-reporting/CreateAzMonConnector.md

 ### Connector creation takes too long

 It may take 15-20 minutes for the namespace registration to allow the connector resource creation to take place.
-If the script has not completed execution after 30 minutes, cancel the execution and re-run it.
+If the script execution isn't complete after 30 minutes, cancel the execution and rerun it.
 If this issue persists, reach out to the [Impact Reporting Connectors team](mailto:impactrp-preview@microsoft.com)

 ## Next steps
 * [What is an Impact Reporting Connector for Azure Monitor Alerts?](AzMonConnector.md)